Inflect logo

 Natural Disaster Risk

-The United Kingdom has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability is a key reason for its popularity as a primary data center location.
+The United Kingdom has a very low overall risk profile, with an INFORM Risk score of 2.1 out of 100 as of September 2025.
+This operational stability is a key advantage, as the country is not prone to the significant seismic or extreme weather events that affect other global data center markets.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business